Bödvar Bjarki

 Bödvar Bjarki (Bǫðvarr Bjarki [ˈbɔðˌvɑrː ˈbjɑrki]), meaning 'Warlike Little-Bear', is the hero appearing in tales of Hrólfr Kraki in the Hrólfs saga kraka, in the Latin epitome to the lost Skjöldunga saga, and as Biarco in Saxo Grammaticus' Gesta Danorum.
+He is often depicted with the ability to shapeshift into a bear – see Hamr (folklore).

 Legend

 Bjarki's father, Björn (which means "bear"), was the son of Hring, a King in Norway.
 After Björn's mother died, Hring married a much younger Sámi woman called Hvit.
 Björn became a tall, strong young man, and he and a young woman named Bera were in love.

 At a time when Hring was away, Hvit tried to seduce Björn, but he rejected her.
-She cast a spell that made him a bear by day and a man only by night.
+She cast a spell that made him switch hamr (shape) into a bear by day and a man only by night.
 He fled to the area near Bera's father's farm, where he lived by killing livestock, and he brought Bera to live with him.
 Urged by Hvit, the king took his hunters to kill the bear.
 Björn foresaw his death and told Bera that she was pregnant, telling her what to do after his death.
 The hunters killed him, and Bera went to the celebration, where his carcass was cooked.
 Despite his instruction not to eat any of the meat, Hvit pressured her into eating one bite.

 Bera had triplets, all boys.
-The first to be born, Elgfróði (Elk-Frodi), had the body of a Eurasian elk from the waist down.
+The first to be born, Elgfróði (Elk-Frodi), had the body of a moose (elk in european countries) from the waist down.
 The second, Thorir, had the feet of a hound.
 Bödvar Bjarki was the third, and he was normal.

 All three grew exceptionally big and strong.
 At the age of twelve, Frodi got into trouble for fights in which he injured people and killed one of the king's men, and he left to become a robber.
 Thorir became the king of Gautland (Geatland).
 Bjarki, the last to leave his mother, killed Hvit in revenge for his father's death.
 When Hring died, Bjarki succeeded him.

 After a time, he left the court and visited Elk-Froði, not revealing his identity.
 Frodi challenged him to wrestle.
 Bjarki did much better than Frodi expected, but when Frodi recognized him, he thought Bjarki was still not strong enough, so he had Bjarki drink some of his blood, which increased his strength greatly.